-NVH Terms is a term for the interpretation of vehicle noise, vibration and harshness contributing to varying degrees of discomfort what the people can hear and feel as they drive along, including wind noise, road noise, suspension bumps, engine vibrations.
+NVH Terminology is a term for the interpretation of vehicle noise, vibration, and harshness, which contribute to varying degrees of discomfort to what people can hear and feel as they drive along, including wind noise, road noise, suspension bumps, and engine vibrations.

 Sounds that are in the range of 20 to 20,000 Hertz (Hz).